roboconf/roboconf.github.io/en/user-guide/reusability-in-models.md

 }
 ```

 This can help in quite a lot of situations.
+Read [this page](inheritance-and-variables.html) for more information about how inheritance impacts variable exports.

 ## Imports